-- inspecting maintained schools and academies, some independent schools, and many other educational institutions and programmes outside of higher education
+- maintained schools and academies, some independent schools, colleges, apprenticeship providers, prison education and many other educational institutions and programmes outside of higher education

-- inspecting childcare, adoption and fostering agencies and initial teacher training
+- childcare, local authorities, adoption and fostering agencies, initial teacher training and teacher development

 - publishing reports of our findings so they can be used to improve the overall quality of education and training